dustyroom-studio/quibli-doc/_docs/demo-scenes.md

 In the scenes we tried to showcase a variety of use cases for the Quibli shaders: [Stylized Lit](../stylized-lit-shader), [Foliage](../foliage-shader), [Grass](../grass-shader), [Skybox](../skybox-shader), [Cloud2D](../cloud2d-shader), [Light Beam]([../light-beam-shader) as well as the post effects and additional tools.

+Our demo scenes were made in _Linear Color Space_.
+If you use open Quibli Demo Scenes in  _Gamma Color Space_, the scenes will look differently.
+{: .notice--warning}

 The scenes can be found in:
 _**Project** panel ▶︎ **Assets** folder ▶︎ **Quibli** folder ▶︎ **Demo Scenes** folder_